CraneSoftwrights/ubl-subset-schema/README.md

 ## Further Description of this Repository

-Distributions for UBL 2.0 through 2.3 have comprised two main collections of information, the documentation and the artefacts.
+Fork this repository in order to create subset XSD and JSON schemas for either UBL 2.2 or UBL 2.3 CSPRD02.

 This repository is for the artefacts:
 - generation of document model information from UBL Google spreadsheets